-For others, the choice to live alone – with the additional costs that entails – means facing financial hardship.
-For this group, there is a very real trade-off between having cash, and having a space of their own.
+For others, the choice to live alone – with the additional costs that entails – means facing real financial hardship.
+For this group, there is a very real trade-off to be made between having your own space, and having a more financially comfortable life.